MicrosoftDocs/memdocs/memdocs/intune/configuration/device-restrictions-ios.md

 ## Autonomous single app mode (ASAM)

 Use these settings to configure iOS/iPadOS devices to run specific apps in autonomous single app mode (ASAM).
 When this mode is configured, and users start one of the configured apps, the device is locked to that app.
 App/task switching is disabled until users exit the allowed app.
+The end user must manually launch the intended app in order for the ASAM configuration to take effect, this includes the Company Portal.

 - For example, in a school or university environment, add an app that lets users take a test on the device.
 Or, lock the device into the Company Portal app until the user authenticates.
 When the apps actions are completed by users, or you remove this policy, the device returns to its normal state.